rapid7/insightconnect-plugins/rpm/help.md

 If a custom key URL is also given, then the key is used to do a check signature on the package downloaded before it is examined by RPM.

 Briefly, when given a package, the plugin checks to see if the cache already holds the results of am `rpm -qi --dump`.
-If it does not, yum downloader downloads the package and automatically performs a check signature before inspecting it and caching the result.
+If it does not, yumdownloader downloads the package and automatically performs a check signature before inspecting it and caching the result.

 |Name|Type|Default|Required|Description|Enum|
 |----|----|-------|--------|-----------|----|